-We have compiled for you different options, so follow through to know more.
+We have compiled different options for you, so follow through to know more.

 Mikogo – #1 Free TeamViewer alternative for Windows 11

-This can be accessed easily on smartphones, tablets, laptops or desktops directly through most of the primary operating systems.
+This can be accessed easily on smartphones, tablets, laptops or desktops through most primary operating systems.
 Through HTML viewer, teams having 25 users can access a system at once easily whereas the admin permissions can also be swapped quickly and easily.
 It carries different features like:

 This does not come in free as it is a quality alternative.
 Give it a free trial on a 14-day trial period if you are a single user but after this enterprise users are expected to pony up to $48 per month for 5 single-user licenses.
 You need to pay a good amount on fine if you are looking out for a basic substitute with no same security-related baggage.